 If you’re considering checking out (neo-Nazi) Lars von Trier’s “Kingdom” (due to it inspiring the scenes featuring the illusion of the protagonist’s brother), be aware that the opening recap of every episode contains graphic footage of domesticated rats being actually gunned down by one of the characters.
 Most people probably won’t care, but I wish I had been warned of that going in.

-I find it weird that the Heart Reader specifically warns you away from the Horned Woman, and that the Horned Woman's posture suggests that of an old woman.
+I find it weird that the Mind Reading Thing specifically warns you away from the Horned Woman, and that the Horned Woman's posture suggests that of an old woman.
 Could it be that the Horned Woman also has a Sense Sphere inside of her, and thanks to her low sense of self, is just repeating whatever information it absorbs?
 After all, the kanji used to write "horn" can also be read as "antennae".
-If this is the case, then the information she takes in would also be transmitted to the Heart Reader - adding to her suffering by providing additional delusions she involuntarily has to listen to.
+If this is the case, then the information she takes in would also be transmitted to the Mind Reading Thing - adding to her suffering by providing additional delusions she involuntarily has to listen to.
 This would explain her warning you away from the Horned Woman, and the Horned Woman's incongruous, elderly mannerisms.
-If the two are connected, then the Horned Woman could just as easily pick up impulses from the Heart Reader - physically expressing mannerisms that the Heart Reader no longer can (given the awkward posture the Sense Sphere forces her into).
+If the two are connected, then the Horned Woman could just as easily pick up impulses from the Mind Reading Thing - physically expressing mannerisms that the Mind Reading Thing no longer can (given the awkward posture the Sense Sphere forces her into).

 A Melting World